 The Los Angeles Times Editorial Board on Feb.
 2 also endorsed the acquisition, writing "Prime believes it can turn the Daughters' hospitals around not just by collecting more from insurers, but also by cutting overhead and providing better, more efficient care.
 It should have the chance to do so."
 (Read more here.)

 The Gilroy Dispatch and the Morgan Hill Times, community newspapers serving southern Santa Clara County, also published editorials on Feb.
 12 and Feb.
 13, respectively, supporting the sale, "We applaud the attorney general's diligence and that of her staff—and urge her to approve the sale with conditions that will ensure continued, quality care while not being so onerous as to chase away the anointed buyer-in-waiting and put the future of South County's healthcare delivery system at risk."
-(To read more about the newspapers' appeals to Attorney General Kamala Harris to approve the sale with fair conditions, click here and

 These newspapers join more than 50,000 California citizens and over 30 current or former elected officials; physicians, nurses and patients; the California Nurses Association; Daughters of Charity staff, including SEIU-UHW members; and dozens of community leaders, businesses and organizations, who support a transaction that will save six hospitals, thousands of jobs and the pensions of 17,000 current and past workers.

 Prime Healthcare Services